return42/sphkerneldoc/doc/books/usb/usbfs.rst

 how to handle.
 Maybe it was told about it because a ``/sbin/hotplug`` event handling agent chose that driver to handle the new device.
 Or maybe it's an application that scans all the /proc/bus/usb device files, and ignores most devices.
-In either case, it should ``read()`` all the descriptors from the device file, and check them against what it knows how to handle.
+In either case, it should :c:func:`read()` all the descriptors from the device file, and check them against what it knows how to handle.
 It might just reject everything except a particular vendor and product ID, or need a more complex policy.

 Never assume there will only be one such device on the system at a time!